DroneLeaf/petal-app-manager/README.md

     ```toml
     dev = [
         # your existing dependancies
+        "-e file:///${PROJECT_ROOT}/../petal-flight-log/#egg=petal-flight-log",
+        "-e file:///${PROJECT_ROOT}/../mavlink/pymavlink/#egg=leaf-pymavlink",
         # ...
         "-e file:///path/to/your/my-petal/#egg=my-petal"
     ]
     ```

 > [!NOTE]
-> If you would like to develop mavlink or add user-defined mavlink messages, you must clone the mavlink project with submodules:
+> If you would like to develop mavlink or add user-defined mavlink messages, you may do so under your local clone of `mavlink` [https://github.com/DroneLeaf/mavlink.git](https://github.com/DroneLeaf/mavlink.git)
-> ```bash
-> git clone --recurse-submodules https://github.com/DroneLeaf/leaf-mavlink.git mavlink
-> ```
 > `pymavlink` will be available at `/path/to/mavlink/pymavlink` under the mavlink directory.
 You can then add it to [pyproject.toml](pyproject.toml)
 > ```toml
 > dev = [